dcmi/dc-srap/docs/srap-profile.md

 Figure 1.
 SRAP domain model (to be added).

+## DCTAP for SRAP

+SRAP is expressed in a table format as a [Dublin Core Tabular Application Profile](https://www.dublincore.org/specifications/dctap/) (TAP).
+The TAP expresses the main elements of SRAP in a structured, machine actionable format that can be used e.g. for basic data validation.

+The remainder of this document contains more detailed guidance and examples for how to apply SRAP in specific circumstances.

 ## Basic metadata

-### Language

-Proposed DCMI Metadata Term: http://purl.org/dc/terms/language

-A language of the resource.

-Recommended practice is to use either a non-literal value representing a language from a controlled vocabulary such as ISO 639-2 or ISO 639-3, or a literal value consisting of an IETF Best Current Practice 47 [IETF-BCP47] language tag.

-### Title

-Proposed DCMI Metadata Term: http://purl.org/dc/terms/title

-A name given to the resource.
+Resources described with SRAP can be described with basic metadata elements from Dublin Core Terms.
+This includes properties such as Title and Language.
+The most frequently used elements are listed in the TAP.
+This section suggests some additional guidance for applying basic metadata elements.

 ### Type

 DCMI Metadata Term: http://purl.org/dc/terms/type

-Recommended practice in SRAP AP is to use the COAR Controlled Vocabulary for Resource Type Genres[^8].

-### Type

-The Dublin Core DCMI Type Vocabulary[^7] contains the following terms: Collection, Dataset, Event, Image, Interactive resource, Moving Image, Physical object, Service, Software, Sound, Still image, Text.
-These types are generic and as such not ideal for scholarly resources.
-COAR Controlled Vocabulary for Resource Type Genres[^8], which allows precise description of the type with terms like bachelor, doctoral and master thesis, is more suitable for SRAP.
+Recommended practice in SRAP is to use the COAR Controlled Vocabulary for Resource Type Genres[^8], which allows precise description of the type with terms like _doctoral thesis_, _master thesis_ and _bachelor thesis_ as well as _journal article_ and _research report_.

-It is possible to use DCMI Type Vocabulary to provide generic description, and complement it with a precise COAR term.

 ## Status and dates

+SRAP makes it possible to express the status of a scholarly in a publishing workflow in multiple ways.
+The Publication Status element indicates the current status, while many date fields can be used to express the date of important events in the lifecycle of the resource.

 ### Publication Status